isolver/ioHub/README.md

    for this type of devices whould be sub millisecond *realative to when the event was received by the hub*.

-2c.The accuracy and precision of time stamping is important to the ioHub, so it does what it can, when it can:*
+2c.
+The accuracy and precision of time stamping is important to the ioHub, so it does what it can, when it can:*

      i)  The offset between time bases is corrected for, when an existing